You are here

 To use library databases or the library catalog, allow outbound traffic on port 2443 for login.libpdb.d.umn.edu .
 If this doesn't solve the problem, you can also try opening port 2048.

 If you are a current UMD student, staff, or faculty member who is off-campus, you can access library databases via an intermediary EZProxy login screen.
 If the computer you are using off-campus is also running a proxy server, it can interfere with the library's proxy server.
 If you have trouble connecting to library databases, first verify that you can connect to the library's proxy server.
 Go to https://login.libpdb.d.umn.edu:2443 and enter your UMD x.500 user name and password.
 If you see "invalid user name or password," please contact email@example.com or call 218-726-6120 for assistance.

-If you get "page cannot be displayed" and you are at a work site or a high school, then you should consult with your network administrator.
-If the appropriate ports have been opened in the organization's firewall, then there may be a competing proxy server in use at your site.
+If you get "page cannot be displayed" and you are at at a place other than UMD, please consult your network administrator.
+If the appropriate ports have been opened in the organization's firewall, there may be a competing proxy server in use at your site.
 The network staff will have to help you select the right settings so the two proxy servers are not in conflict with each other.
-Consult your network staff before changing these settings:

 How to Access a Library Link When You Are Off Campus

 The library may own a resource, but still deny access.
 For some reason, the necessary EZProxy prefix might be missing.
 Just add the EZProxy prefix to the resource's URL to gain access.

 Paste this in front: